anon-blue/anon.blue/README.txt

                                                 e bac   t  this?
 Whatthe fuck is going on?
-It's mobin around and shit
+It's mobin around and shit like a mob droop kek...Welcome tpo paradoi se paraboidse abdroio